preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 - Navigation node hover text translation support. (#101774)
 - You can now disable support for legacy pages and hide the option in Manage Content. (#102851)
 - Quick Search: Better support for wildcard search. (#108186, #107165)
+- Possible to show more information about users in quick search. (#105955)

 Omnia Document Management